Ulster County Legislature okays purchase of armored vehicle

 Not everyone feels that way.

-“Wow, so crazy that this is becoming the norm,” responded Hudson Valley One associate publisher Genia Wickwire.
+“Wow, so crazy that this is becoming the norm,” responded a Stone Ridge resident.
 “I don’t see how it would stop a mass shooting.
 I wonder how many angry little boys could receive therapy in place of this machine?”

 The Ulster County Legislature voted on May 16 to authorize the bond issuance of $357,061.00 to purchase a Lenco Bearcat G3 armored vehicle to replace the military surplus Mrap (Mine-resistant ambush protected) currently utilized by the sheriff’s department.